 The Hub, the adolescent and young adult substance use treatment program of The Guidance Center of Westchester, announces a free family night presentation on Tuesday, July 31.
 Featured speaker for the evening is Stephanie Marquesano, founder and president of the harris project.

-"Stephanie's message about co-occurring disorders is tremendously important for parents, teens, and families," says Director of the Hub, Camille Banks-Lee, LCSW, CASAC, MsEd.
+"Stephanie's message about co-occurring disorders is tremendously important for parents, teens, and families," says Camille Banks-Lee, LCSW, CASAC, MsEd, of the Hub.
 "By shining light on co-occurring disorders, Stephanie helps us to better understand how and why many young people turn to self-medication through illicit substances."